Thefrt74/opnsense-barracuda-f800/docs/03-bios.md

 ## Other settings worth checking

 - [ ] **Restore on AC power loss** — set to *Power On* so the firewall comes back by itself after an outage
 - [ ] **UEFI / Legacy boot mode** — I use UEFI boot mode.
-The BIOS is " recent " he can support UEFI
+The BIOS is recent enough to support UEFI boot.

 ## Once OPNsense is installed